mys-lang/mys/docs/source/developer-guide/memory-management.rst

 .. warning::

-   Weak references are not implemented.
+   Weak references are not yet implemented.

 There is no garbage collector.
 We want deterministic applications.